Table of Contents:

 If you have a home (or two), you’re eligible to deduct the interest paid on that mortgage as an itemized deduction.
 Depending on where you are on your mortgage term, this is likely a substantial amount, too.

-The mortgage interest deduction is allowed on the first $1 million of the mortgage.
+The mortgage interest deduction is allowed on the first $750,000 of the mortgage.
 Each taxpayer is allowed to deduct interest paid on as many as two residences, as well.

 3. Investment Expenses

 Investing often brings with it a slew of expenses, including legal and professional fees, financial advice, and more.
-Luckily, many of the expenses involved with these “income-producing activities” is tax-deductible, if you itemize.
+Luckily, many of the expenses involved with these “income-producing activities” are tax-deductible, if you itemize.

 You can deduct your investment expenses on the Schedule A as long as they don’t exceed your investment income for the year.
 Essentially, you can’t report a loss on your itemized deductions based on investment expenses alone.
 (Claiming a capital loss on the investment value itself is a different matter, though.)